Shikaga/PitchBlackAnalysis/index.md

 No.

-One could spend a hours criticising all the technical failings of *Riddick*.
+One could spend hours criticising all the technical failings of *Riddick*.
 The Dialog is appalling, and the special effects are, if possible, worse than *The Chronicles of Riddick*.

-But while these are valid points, it is a moot point.
+But while these are valid points, thet are moot.
 The fact is that they still don't fully understand what the Riddick franchise is truly about, but let us start at the beginning.

 Zero The Clock
 --------------